 - A. A BHS provider license shall expire on the expiration date listed on the license, unless timely renewed by the BHS provider. - B. To renew a license, the BHS provider shall submit a completed license renewal application packet to the department at least 30 days prior to the expiration of the current license.
-The license renewal application packet shall include: - 1. the license renewal application; - 2. a current OSFM report (for on-site and residential services); - 3. a current OPH inspection report (for on-site and residential services); - 4. the non-refundable license renewal fee as established by statute; - 5. except for governmental entities, proof of financial viability; - 6. payment of any outstanding fees, fines or monies owed to the department; - 7. for a residential substance use disorder facility, submission of the attestation in accordance with §5712 of this Chapter; and - 8. any other documentation required by the department. - C. The department may perform an on-site survey and inspection of the provider upon renewal. - D. Failure to submit a completed license renewal application packet prior to the expiration of the current license may result in the voluntary non-renewal of the BHS provider license upon the license expiration. - E. The renewal of a license does not affect any sanction, civil monetary penalty or other action imposed by the department against the provider. - F. If a licensed BHS provider has been issued a notice of license revocation or suspension, and the provider's license is due for annual renewal, the department shall deny the license renewal application and shall not issue a renewal license. - G. Voluntary Non-Renewal of a License
+The license renewal application packet shall include: - 1. the license renewal application; - a current OSFM report (for on-site and residential services); - 3. a current OPH inspection report (for on-site and residential services); - 4. the non-refundable license renewal fee as established by statute; - 5. except for governmental entities, proof of financial viability; - 6. payment of any outstanding fees, fines or monies owed to the department; and - 7. any other documentation required by the department. - C. The department may perform an on-site survey and inspection of the provider upon renewal. - D. Failure to submit a completed license renewal application packet prior to the expiration of the current license may result in the voluntary non-renewal of the BHS provider license upon the license expiration.

-- 1. If a provider fails to timely renew its license, the license: - a. expires on the license's expiration date; and - b. is considered a non-renewal and voluntarily surrendered. - 2.
-There is no right to an administrative reconsideration or appeal for a voluntary surrender or non-renewal of the license. - 3.
+- E. The renewal of a license does not affect any sanction, civil monetary penalty or other action imposed by the department against the provider. - F. If a licensed BHS provider has been issued a notice of license revocation or suspension, and the provider's license is due for annual renewal, the department shall deny the license renewal application and shall not issue a renewal license. - G. Voluntary Non-Renewal of a License - 1.
+If a provider fails to timely renew its license, the license: - a. expires on the license's expiration date; and - b. is considered a non-renewal and voluntarily surrendered. - 2.
+There is no right to an administrative reconsideration or appeal for a voluntary surrender or nonrenewal of the license. - 3.
 If a provider fails to timely renew its license, the provider shall immediately cease providing services.
-If the provider is actively treating clients, the provider shall: - a. within two days of voluntary non-renewal, provide written notice to HSS of the number of clients receiving treatment; - b. within two days of voluntary non-renewal, provide written notice to each active client's prescribing physician and to every client, or, if applicable, the client's parent or legal guardian, of the following: - i. voluntary non-renewal of license; - ii. date of closure; and - iii. plans for the transition of the client; - c. discharge and transition each client in accordance with this Chapter within 15 days of the license's expiration date; and - d. provide written notice to HSS of the location where client and personnel records will be stored and the name, address and telephone number of the person responsible for the records.
+If the provider is actively treating clients, the provider shall: - a. within two days of voluntary non-renewal, provide written notice to HSS of the number of clients receiving treatment; - b. within two days of voluntary non-renewal, provide written notice to each active client's prescribing physician and to every client, or, if applicable, the client's parent or legal guardian, of the following: - voluntary non-renewal of license; - ii. date of closure; and - iii. plans for the transition of the client; - c. discharge and transition each client in accordance with this Chapter within 15 days of the license's expiration date; and - d. provide written notice to HSS of the location where client and personnel records will be stored and the name, address and telephone number of the person responsible for the records.